Folk Festival and

 Arctic Roadrunner's Dick Sanchis

-The Fourth Annual Banjo Contest
+The Sixth Annual Banjo Contest

 Celebrating Arctic Roadrunner's Many Years - In memory of "Mr. Banjo", Ken Terry

-This is the fourth time around for our fun contest at the Anchorage Folk Festival, and we hope to attract all sorts of banjo players and new fans to celebrate the talents of Alaska’s banjo virtuosos.
+This is the fifth time around for our fun contest at the Anchorage Folk Festival, and we hope to attract all sorts of banjo players and new fans to celebrate the talents of Alaska’s banjo virtuosos.
 Time to dust off that banjo in the corner!
 Seriously, the modern-day banjo is a uniquely versatile and truly American traditional instrument, and we want to celebrate the many banjo players (and especially banjo students) out there who rarely get the credit and encouragement they deserve.

 Rules and Details - PDF File